fabiodsilva/lambda-security-monitoring/README.md

 # lambda-security-monitoring
-lambda who send e-mail and tems message
+lambda who send e-mail and tems message usin terraform

 What this Template does:

      * Create SNS with Subscription;
      * Create a Lambda;
      * Create a eventbridge to take Security Hub Critical and High alarms.

-Cis-Benchmark on AWS using Cloudformation.

 ## Requirements